 For more information on the MEPS HC sample design, see Chowdhury et al (2019).
-A copy of the MEPS HC survey instruments used to collect the information on the office-based provider file is available on the MEPS website.
+For information on the MEPS MPC design, see RTI (2019).
+Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visits file are available in the Survey Questionnaires section of the MEPS website.